albanmahmut/ContactApp/README.md

 ## Getting Started

-To get a copy of Chat-Application you have to clone or fork the project to your local machine
+To get a copy of Application, you have to clone or fork the project to your local machine
 URL: [URL](https://github.com/albanmahmut/ContactApp)

 ### Tech Stack;